ps/Gif_Ditto/README.md

 HackTCNJ 2014

-A creative way to replicate a Tumblur gif
+A creative way to replicate a Tumblr gif

 #Issues:
 - There are some cases when it waits for users who have disconnected.
 We should have a time out of 60 seconds